Responsible AI

 Building a governance framework starts with documenting AI use cases within security operations.
 Teams should catalog where AI systems make decisions, what data they process, and what actions they can trigger autonomously.
 This inventory provides the foundation for applying appropriate oversight to each AI deployment.

 Governance committees should include diverse stakeholders beyond just technical teams.
 Legal, compliance, and business representatives bring perspectives that help identify potential risks technical teams might overlook.
-Regular governance reviews ensure AI systems continue meeting Responsible AI standards as they evolve and take on new capabilities.
+Regular governance reviews keep AI systems aligned with responsible AI standards as those systems evolve and take on new capabilities.

 Selecting Responsible AI Vendors and Solutions

-Security leaders evaluating AI-powered security tools should assess vendors against Responsible AI criteria.
-Questions about model transparency, bias testing, and explainability should feature prominently in vendor evaluations.
+Security leaders evaluating AI-powered security tools should assess vendors against responsible AI criteria.
+Questions about model transparency, bias testing procedures, and explainability capabilities should feature prominently in vendor evaluations.
 Vendors who cannot articulate how their AI systems make decisions or provide audit capabilities may pose risks to responsible implementation.

 Training Security Teams on AI Literacy